Ledipasvir / sofosbuvir Side Effects

 Postmarketing reports: Hepatitis B reactivation[Ref]

-Severe bradycardia and heart block have been reported when this drug was used with concomitant amiodarone and/or other agents that lower heart rate.
+Severe bradycardia and heart block have been reported when this drug was used with amiodarone and/or other agents that lower heart rate.

 Serious symptomatic bradycardia has been reported in patients taking amiodarone who started therapy with this drug.[Ref]